23 Referencing and the Bibliography

 \end{document}

-In order to start referencing resources in your text, all you need to do is load a dedicated package called NatBib in the preamble of your document, notify LaTeX of the bibliography style you wish to use (\bibliographystyle), and the bibliography file you are using with a \bibliography markup tag at the end of the document.
-Then you can cite each entry in your bibliography using \citep{resource} markup tag, where resource is the tag you have assigned in the .bib file.
-For example \citep{bollen2008} will compile as (Bollen et al., 2008).
-Additionally, you can use square brackets after the \citep tag to add a note to be included in the parentheses with the citation, for example, the exact pages to which you are referring.
-If you want to reference specific pages, say 14-15 of Popper’s book, you can do that by using \citep[pp. 14–15]{popper1934}, which compiles as (Popper, 1934, pp. 14-15).
+In order to start referencing resources in your text, all you need to do is load a dedicated package called in the preamble of your document.
+This package has a number of different citations styles of which “apa: is the most frequently used one in the Social Sciences.
+You also need to notify LaTeX of the the bibliography file you are using with a \addbibresource after loading the biblatex package.
+The last thing you need to do is to add the line \printbibliography where you wish the bibliography to be placed.
+Then you can cite each entry in your bibliography using the \parencite{resource} markup tag, where resource is the tag you have assigned in the .bib file.
+For example \parencite{bollen2008} will compile as (Bollen et al., 2008).
+Alternatively, you can use \textcite{bollen2008} will compile as Bollen et al. (2008).
+Additionally, you can use square brackets after the \parencite and \textcite tags to add a note to be included in the parentheses with the citation, for example, the exact pages to which you are referring.
+If you want to reference specific pages, say 14-15 of Popper’s book, you can do that by using \parencite[see][pp. 14–15]{popper1934}, which compiles as (see Popper, 1934, pp. 14-15).

 23.3 Endnotes